infiniflow/ragflow/docs/references/http_api_reference.md

 # HTTP API Reference

-This document provides a complete reference for RAGFlow's RESTful API.
+A complete reference for RAGFlow's RESTful API.
 Before proceeding, please ensure you [have your RAGFlow API key ready for authentication](../guides/develop/acquire_ragflow_api_key.md).

 ---